Linear Integration Setup

 For this to work:

-- The person configuring must save while the dashboard org is set to the
+- The person configuring must save while the dashboard org is set to the organization (not their personal account).

-- Teammates viewing the Integrations page should also be in that organization's
+- Teammates viewing the Integrations page should also be in that organization's context, the panel then shows the integration as configured (key masked) along with the shared team keys.

 Personal repositories (not owned by an organization) are inherently per-user and are not shared.